williamstein/sage2014/README.md

 # Your Responsibilities

-- *Homework:* You will submit a homework assignment every week.  *No late homework will be accepted*, and no low grades are dropped.
-If you don't think you can handle this, **drop the course.**
+- *Homework:* (40% of grade) You will submit a homework assignment every week.  *No late homework will be accepted*, and no low grades are dropped.

-- *Peer Grading:* You will have to grade (on time) a lot of other students' homework in this class, and projects.
-If you don't want to do so, **drop the course.**  Peer grading will *not* be anonymous; if this is a problem for you, **drop the course**.
+- *Peer Grading:* (20% of grade) You will have to grade (on time) a lot of other students' homework in this class, and projects.
+Peer grading will *not* be anonymous.

+- *Project*: (40% of grade) You will create a project, which will be (peer) graded in May and June.

 - *Presentation:* You will give a few minutes presentation about your project at the end of the course.

 - *Attendance:* You are expected to come to class.
-If you can't attend the course, then **drop the course**.

 - *Grades:*  They will be at least as good as indicated by the following grading scale (I will likely curve it down): [(98, 4), (96.5, 3.9), (95, 3.8), (93.5, 3.7), (92, 3.6), (90.5, 3.5), (89, 3.4), (87.5, 3.3), (86, 3.2), (84.5, 3.1), (83, 3.0), (81.5, 2.9), (80, 2.8), (78.5, 2.7), (77, 2.6), (75.5, 2.5), (74, 2.4), (72.5, 2.3), (71, 2.2), (69.5, 2.1), (68, 2.0), (66.5, 1.9), (65, 1.8), (63.5, 1.7), (62, 1.6), (60.5, 1.5), (59, 1.4), (57.5, 1.3), (56, 1.2), (54.5, 1.1), (53.0, 1.0), (51.5, 0.9), (50.1, 0.8), (50.0,0.7), (0, 0)]